Getting Started with .gitignore

 git config --global core.excludesFile ~/.gitignore_global

-Then add your global ignore patterns to ~/.gitignore_global
+Then add your global ignore patterns to ~/.gitignore_global.

 š§Ŗ Tips and Best Practices